hellophien/Github2/README.txt

-this is a test with github terminal
+this is a test with github